Interview and Story by Jasmina Siderovski

 Marsha Casper Cook is the host and producer for all the podcasts on Michigan Avenue Media Inc. on Blog Talk Radio for over ten years.
 Her shows mostly dedicated to writing and the entertainment field, including books and movies.
 A long list of guests is authors, publishers, directors, screenwriters, actors and marketing consultants.

-I had the honour to meet Marsha in 2018 introduced by a mutual friend of ours Jack Remick.
+I had the honor to meet Marsha in 2018 introduced by a mutual friend of ours Jack Remick.
 A novelist, short story writer and not to mention a cherished and dear friend.
 Marsha invited me to be one of her guests on her famous podcast Michigan Avenue Network.
 She was an incredible host, receptive, warm and patient - a born people leader and entertainer.
-Perhaps it was sister code or author to author loyalty, what resonated the most was her soft nature and ability to listen.
+Perhaps it was sister code or author-to-author loyalty, what resonated the most was her soft nature and ability to listen.
 Her wealth of knowledge and intellect is extraordinary.